vbousquet/libgdx-jbullet/README.md

 ## Changes from the original port by Jezek2

-- Added setAngularFactor et setLinearFactor in order to enable 2D use along 3D use (see [here](https://play.google.com/store/apps/details?id=org.softmotion.fpack.lite); dice use 3D physics, Air Hockey and Passe Trappe use 2D physics).
+- Added setAngularFactor and setLinearFactor in order to enable 2D use along 3D use (see [here](https://play.google.com/store/apps/details?id=org.softmotion.fpack.lite); dice use 3D physics, Air Hockey and Passe Trappe use 2D physics).

 ## Usage

 The work is too preliminary for a jar library.
 Just fork this repository and include the provided src folder in your build.

-##License
+## License

 Copyright 2015